reusiscool/Notes/README.md

 With bot part you can do the following:
 - Create account
 - Log into web accounts
-- Create notifications
+- create notes
-- Get notifications
+- delete notes

 ## 2. Set up and run